 - Saya U Tin Hlaing (M59) was Head of the Agricultural Engineering (sub-department of Mechanical Engineering).

-- He had kidney problem, but he did not have access to the two dialysis machines (that were for VIP in Burma).
+- Had kidney problem, but he did not have access to the two dialysis machines (that were for VIP in Burma).

-- He applied for passport and visa to have medical treatment abroad, but he did not receive them in time.
+- Applied for passport and visa to have medical treatment abroad, but he did not receive them in time.

-- Saya U Aung Zaw (ex-UCC) is indebted to his spouse Daw Kyawt, who donated her kidney.
+- Saya is indebted to his spouse Daw Kyawt, who donated her kidney.

 It was not an exact match, but the match was good enough for the transplant.

 - The true love story can be read in Saya’s first book “Bawa and Dhamma”.

 - He published a second book “Cetana Thi Tha Kan“.